 echo "<div class='alert alert-success'>Product was created.</div>";

 Put the following code under the code above.
-This will call the uploadPhoto() method that will try to upload the file to server.
+This will call the uploadPhoto() method to try uploading the file to the server.

 // try to upload the submitted file